Bellsworne/InGameConsole/README.md

 ## Download and Install
-1. Go to the Releases page and download the latest zip.
+1. Download the latset ZIP file from the releases section (or just download the source)
-2. In Godot, open the Asset Library, click Import and import the downloaded zip
+2. Drop the `addons/ingameconsole` folder from the ZIP into the `addons` directory of your project (or drop the whole `addons` folder if you dont already have one)
-3. Open Project setting, Autoloads, and add the `GameConsole.tscn` as GameConsole
+3. Open `Project Settings > Plugins` and enable the plugin
-4. Reload the project
-5. Add two input actions in Project Settings, `debug` and `accept` OR change the default actions in the GameConsole settings (Open the GameConsole scene and change in the inspector)
-6. Profit
+4. Profit

 ## Documentation